 Electromagnetic Field (EMF) Levels

 The Anmeate SM24 EMF levels in our tests have an average of 1.67 V/m with the reader 6 ft from the camera.
-To decrease the exposure to EMF you can move the camera the maximum distance from the crib where it will still function effectively (typically around 12 feet depending on the monitor).
-This average is on the high side for the video monitors with the average being closer to 0.89 V/m.
-If EMF is a concern to you and you are trying to limit or reduce your baby's exposure to EMF, then this is probably not the option for you.
+To decrease the exposure to EMF, you can move the camera to the maximum distance from the crib, where it will still function effectively (typically around 12 feet depending on the monitor).
+This average is on the high side for the video monitors, with the average being closer to 0.89 V/m.
+If EMF is a concern to you and you are trying to limit or reduce your baby's exposure to EMF, this is probably not the option for you.